CloudCannon/Jekyll-Tips/_tutorials/seo.md

 ### Tips for Content

 Good content is the key to SEO.
-With a few simple rules you can ensure all your content is working towards a high ranking in search enginges:
+With a few simple rules you can ensure all your content is working towards a high ranking in search engines:

 * Search Engines love fresh content
 * Search Engines don't like duplicate content